pazjenni04/Date-night-in/README.md

 As a user I want to be able to filter my movies between paid steamed services VS free streaming services.

 As a user I want to be able to filter my movies based off ratings (PG, PG-13, Rated-R)

+finally got to this point of the test lol